 A study of the themes, styles and genres of Japanese fiction as revealed in representative works of major authors such as Soseki, Tanizaki and Kawabata.
 Topics include the question of the Japanese literary canon, the varieties of Japanese literary selfhood, literature by and about women, and tradition versus modernity.
 All works read in English translation.
 Prerequisites: junior standing and 6 units of literature.

-A topics course on modern Japanese literature; topics vary by semester.
-Prerequisites: junior standing and 6 units of literature.
+A topics course on modern Japanese literature.
+Subject matter varies by semester; consult current semester listings for topic.
+Prerequisites: Junior standing and 6 units of literature.

 L05 Japan 446 The Japanese Theater